 A commercial make good provision is a clause in a lease that requires a tenant to return a property to its original condition before handing back the keys.

-As part of the make good, tenants are usually required to remove their property from the space and leave the area clean and tidy.
+Make good clauses require tenants to remove their property from the space and leave the area clean and tidy.
 Further obligations may include:

-Tenants only have two opportunities to reduce make good costs:
+Tenants only have a few opportunities to reduce commercial make good costs:

 Almost always.
 You may have had the best relationship with the greatest landlord in the world, but there will always be problems because:

-This means clause interpretation can go different ways (usually in favour of the Landlord).
-This can lead to landlord-tenant disputes, which can be expensive and lengthy.
+This means clause interpretation can go different ways (usually in favour of the landlord), leading to expensive and lengthy landlord-tenant disputes.
 To reduce your risk here, be sure to get a condition report before you start fit-out works.

 It's easy to get caught up in designing a trendy new office.
 But tenants can't forget their obligations around returning the space to how it was before they moved in.

 The expense of making good can be, understandably, quite a shock, especially if not factored in beforehand and amortised over the term of the lease.
 Office tenants should expect to pay between $400-$600 per sqm in Sydney CBD, for example.

 This is probably the most common cause of angst.

-Unless a Landlord already has a replacement tenant who says that they want your fit-out, it’s difficult to argue that your fit-out will be right for the next occupant.
-Of course, it’s natural to want to avoid sending a fit-out to landfill, but it often costs more to amend a fit-out than build a new one.
+Unless a landlord already has a replacement tenant who says they want your fit-out, it's difficult to argue that your fit-out will be suitable for the next occupant.
+Of course, it's natural to want to avoid sending a fit-out to landfill, but it often costs more to amend a fit-out than build a new one.

-Landlords only care about saving money for their incoming tenant (so they can charge more rent).
-Tenants have to write their fit-out off, any scope reduction from there is a win.
+Landlords only care about saving money for incoming tenants (so that they can charge more rent).
+Tenants have to write their fit-out off; any scope reduction from there is a win.

-A great way to avoid Landlord-tenant conflicts when it comes to making good is to prepare a dilapidation (condition) report before moving in.
-When it comes to the end of your lease, you’ll then be able to request a final report to compare to the initial report, which will help quantify your liability.
+A great way to avoid landlord-tenant conflicts when making good is to prepare a dilapidation (condition) report before moving in.
+When it comes to the end of your lease, you'll then be able to request a final report to compare to the initial one, which will help quantify your liability.

-Before moving into your new space, agree on a ‘scope of works’ or settlement amount with your Landlord.
-And ensure that it is appropriately documented in the lease.
-If you settle on concrete terms before you move in/fit out your space, then there should be no disagreements when it comes to making good at the end of your lease.
+Before moving into your new space, agree on a 'scope of works' or settlement amount with your landlord.
+And ensure to document it in the lease.
+If you settle on concrete terms before you move in/fit out your space, then there should be no disagreements when it comes to making good.

 A dilapidation report will make you aware of any existing damage to your space.
-Try to repair any further damages that you cause as they happen.
-That way, when it is time to relocate, you’ll only have your agreed scope of works to worry about.
+But try to repair any further damages that you cause as they happen.
+That way, when it's time to relocate, you'll only have to worry about the agreed scope of work.

-When you’re nearing the end of your lease, request at least three quotes from different make good providers.
+When you're nearing the end of your lease, request at least three quotes from different make good providers.
 Make sure that they price the full scope.
-You should also ask for their track history of completing commercial make goods on time and within budget.
+It would be best to ask for their track history of completing commercial make goods on time and within budget.

 Be sure to: